Board Members

 Linda likes to joke that she’s a “Texas-born Greenie” who made her way to Wyoming as quickly as she could.
 Singing has been a lifelong passion for her, and she fondly remembers entertaining (and occasionally torturing) her family on road trips during her childhood.
 Today, she continues that tradition—only with a bit more finesse!
 As an alto in the CCC, she also performs at church services, memorials, and patriotic events, feeling truly honored and blessed to share her love of music.
 Linda has been a dedicated member of the CCC for nine years, serving as board president for the past four.
 She is excited to embark on the choir’s 76th season!

-Lori Sauter
+Lori Sauter – Secretary

-I am currently in my third year with the choir, and it has been an incredibly fulfilling experience!
+I am currently in my fourth year with the choir, and it has been an incredibly fulfilling experience!
 I’m married and a proud grandmother, cherishing every moment with my family.
 After retiring from a rewarding teaching career, I now enjoy visiting two elementary schools with my therapy dog, spreading joy and comfort to the students.
 Life is truly wonderful, and I’m grateful for the opportunities to connect with others through music and companionship!

 Wade Holzapfel – Artistic Director